UBC-Solar/sunlink/docs/PATHWAY.md

 ## InfluxDB

 In the parser, an **InfluxDB Point** is created using the "`Source`", "`Class`", "`Measurement`", and "`Value`" keys of the `data` dictionary.
 This point corresponds to the different ways to filter the data from different messages.
 Specifcally, here is the current breakdown of the fields and tags of each message type.
 Note that the standard for testing/debugging and production buckets has changed to the format `<MESSAGE_NAME>_test` and `<MESSAGE_NAME>_prod` respectively.
+A recommendation for user's wanting to view the data on Influx is to use the `last` keyword for the aggregate function (bottom right of screen).
+This will help you match data you see printing to the terminal to the data coming into InfluxDB.
+The following is the breakdown of the fields and tags for each message type.

 ### CAN